open-policy-agent/opa/docs/docs/policy-language.md

 ### Metadata `id`

 The `id` annotation is a string value that uniquely identifies a rule.
-When `decision_logs.evaluated_rules` is enabled, the `id` of each successfully evaluated rule is recorded in the decision log.
+When any loaded policy contains rules with `id` annotations (or when external rule sources are registered), the IDs of successfully evaluated rules are automatically recorded in decision log events.
 The `id` can also be returned in the Data API response using the `?rules` query parameter.

 When any module contains a metadata block with an `id` field, annotation